antimof/UxPlay/README.txt

 use the utility `avahi-browse -a -t` in a different terminal window on the server to verify that the UxPlay AirTunes and AirPlay services are correctly registered (only the AirTunes service is used in the "Legacy" AirPlay Mirror mode used by UxPlay).

+The results returned by avahi-browse should show entries for uxplay like

+    +   eno1 IPv6 UxPlay                                        AirPlay Remote Video local
+    +   eno1 IPv4 UxPlay                                        AirPlay Remote Video local
+    +     lo IPv4 UxPlay                                        AirPlay Remote Video local
+    +   eno1 IPv6 863EA27598FE@UxPlay                           AirTunes Remote Audio local
+    +   eno1 IPv4 863EA27598FE@UxPlay                           AirTunes Remote Audio local
+    +     lo IPv4 863EA27598FE@UxPlay                           AirTunes Remote Audio local

+If only the loopback ("lo") entries are shown, a firewall on the UxPlay host is probably blocking full DNS-SD service, and you need to open the default UDP port 5353 for mDNS requests, as loopback-based DNS-SD service is unreliable.

 If the UxPlay service is listed by avahi-browse, but is not seen by the client, the problem is likely to be a problem with the local network.

 ### 2. uxplay starts, but stalls after "Initialized server socket(s)" appears, *with the server name showing on the client* (but the client fails to connect when the UxPlay server is selected).